 - Cream Cheese: Very good.
-The flavor is more mild, letting the mashed potatoes shine through, though the mash is more dense than the sour cream version.
+The flavor is milder, letting the mashed potatoes shine through, though the mash is denser than the sour cream version.

 After this test, I was convinced that sour cream and cream cheese are indeed the best ways to go.
 Because the sour cream produced reheated potatoes that were especially light, it's the one I use in my recipe (plus the baked-potato flavor of the sour cream inspired my crispy topping idea, which I'll explain below).
 But you can substitute an equal amount of cream cheese with very good results, or even do a combination of the two.